docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 A full access user can:

-* Create, modify or delete documents and parts
+* create, modify or delete documents and parts,
-* Modify the folder structure (if not restricted to administrator)
+* modify the folder structure (if not restricted to administrator),
-* Move documents in folders
+* move documents in folders,
-* Checkin/Checkout documents and parts
+* checkin/Checkout documents and parts.

 A read-only user can:

-* View documents and parts
+* view documents and parts,
-* View product structures and digital mock-ups
+* view product structures and digital mock-ups.

 A disabled user cannot do anything.